-21. On that same day, NMFS issued a final rule designating "critical habitat" for the Kennebec, Androscoggin, and Penobscot salmon - i.e., habitat "essential to the conservation of the species" and "which may require special management considerations or protection."
+22. On that same day, NMFS issued a final rule designating "critical habitat" for the Kennebec, Androscoggin and Penobscot salmon - i.e., habitat "essential to the conservation of the species" and "which may require special management considerations or protection."
 16 U.S.C. § 1532(5)(A)(i).
-The portion of the Kennebec River where Hydro Kennebec dam is located and those portions affected by the dam are part of that critical habitat.
+Those portions of the Kennebec and Androscoggin Rivers where the dams at issue in this case are located, and those portions affected by the dams, are part of that critical habitat.
 74 Fed.
 Reg.
 29,300 (June 19, 2009).